dpsoft-official/SaderatBankPayment/README.md

     $response = new MabnaPayment($terminalId);

         /**
-          * @method $verifyPayment return class of all response value and you can conver to array by toArray() method */
+          * @method $verifyPayment return class of all response value and you can convert to array by toArray() method */
         $verifyData = $response->verifyPayment();
         /**